 Vaginal secretions change during the menstrual cycle and become thinner and stretchy around ovulation, a bit like raw egg white.

-The most effective methods of contraception are long-acting reversible contraceptive (LARC) methods, such as the injection, implant, IUS (intrauterine system) and IUD ( intrauterine device).
+The most effective methods of contraception are long-acting reversible contraceptive (LARC) methods, such as the contraceptive injection, contraceptive implant, intrauterine system - IUS and intrauterine device - IUD.

-- the IUD, which can be used up to five days after unprotected sex, or up to five days after the earliest time you could have ovulated
+This can be used up to five days after unprotected sex, or up to five days after the earliest time you could have ovulated.

 You can get the emergency pill and the IUD free from:

 - a GP surgery that provides contraception